Software outsourcing services: behind the scenes

 Where is Auriga on this range?
 How do you position yourself?

-We are the right size for almost any project, except for larger-scale projects involving more than 100 engineers.
+We are the right size for almost any project except for larger-scale projects involving more than 100 engineers.
 We have performed smaller pilot projects for 3–5 developers and dedicated teams with more than 70 engineers.
 Auriga has just over 600 people in total.
-We have enough resources to scale up and down, and maintain a healthy retention rate and balanced team structure.
+We have enough resources to scale up and down and maintain a healthy retention rate and balanced team structure.
 And yet, we are not large enough to ignore our customers or to withhold timely communications.
 All our teams follow Agile unless the customer wants to implement Waterfall, and we are more flexible in adopting customers’ processes on the project.

 And here comes the tricky part.
 Education and coding or testing tools knowledge – the so-called hard skills – are verified pretty quickly: check the CV, ask some questions, and give some tests during the interview.
-But there are also so-called “soft skills” that are equally important.
+However,t there are also so-called “soft skills” that are equally important.
 Do team engineers culturally fit your expectations?
 Are the communications transparent and results-oriented?
 Are they flexible and possess teamwork skills?

 Reputation is one of the keystones.
 Analysts’ reports and industry ratings are not enough, though.
 There are many reputable recommendation platforms right now, and it’s worth your time looking for the right provider there.
 Usually, they conduct independent interviews with the customers to verify their ratings.
 Clutch.co is one of them; there are also goodfirms.co and other services.
 I agree that checking references and online reviews is simply common sense.

 Values come into play when you are looking for a long-time provider you can trust and, at the end of the day, call your partner.
 Not all in-house employers appreciate the idea of adding some external engineers onboard.
 Shared values and resembling corporate culture can help establish a cooperative environment and loosen the tension.
-But checking the values stated on the website is not enough.
+However,t checking the values stated on the website is not enough.
 The most important thing is how the company puts them into daily practice.
 The only way to verify this is to read through the Corporate Social Responsibility docs and compare facts and initiatives there to your own.
 Some analytical bodies evaluate CSR as a part of their ranking processes – for example, IAOP (International Association of Outsourcing Professionals).
-IAOP’s Global Outsourcing 100 List of the best providers worldwide has been around since 2008.
+IAOP’s Global Outsourcing 100 List of the best providers worldwide has existed since 2008.
 Each year, a judging committee selects the 100 best outsourcing providers based on several criteria, and CSR is among them.
-Auriga’s CSR gets high scores every year, and we put much effort into being sustainable, support diversity and integrity.
+Auriga’s CSR gets high scores every year, and we put much effort into being sustainable and supporting diversity and integrity.

 Another Auriga customer released their product two years ahead of schedule (and the competitor) to win the new market.